-- (a) The home team must hire one Level Three referee, paid at the minimum rate of \$80 per game, and two linesmen, with a minimum Level Two rating, paid at the minimum rate of \$50 each. - (b) Failure to provide required on-ice officials will result in a \$250.00 fine against the home team. - (c) Discipline imposed on any on-ice official for misconduct may include withholding payment, suspension, or disqualification from participation in future League games or functions.
+(a) The home team must hire 1, Level-3 referee paid at the minimum rate of \$80.00 per game; and 2 linesmen, with a minimum Level-2 rating paid at the minimum rate of \$50.00 each.

+- (b) Failure to provide required on-ice officials will result in a \$250.00 fine against the home team. - (c) Discipline imposed on any on-ice official for misconduct can include withholding payment, suspension, or disqualification from participation in future League games or functions.